kenmaready/BlockchainA-Z/README.md

 pipenv run main3
 ```

-In order to create a network among the three, would need to add all nodes to each running server, via a POST request to each server with a json body consisting of a list of the nodes, e.g.:
+In order to create a network among the three, would need to add all nodes to each running server, via a POST request to each server's "/node" path with a json body consisting of a list of the nodes, e.g.:

 ```
 {